larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Well, they have three kids
 who know what's going on.
 I mean they they they well,
-we had a logo sitting here and they're they're giving teletype commands, yeah, and there's there's illustrations of that.
+we had a Logo sitting here and they're they're giving teletype commands, yeah, and there's there's illustrations of that.
 (57:33)
-There's this logo programming language, you know which is designed so it had a sort of a built-in editor, and it had everything else you need.
+There's this Logo programming language, you know which is designed so it had a sort of a built-in editor, and it had everything else you need.